Cookies

 Integration into PCS neo was achieved by importing the MTP files and instantiating the PEAs.
 The modules were then available for manual operation in the POL environment.
 Another success was the integration of recipe-based batch control.
 The individual services of the modules can be combined into recipes.
 The operator no longer has to carry out each step manually, but simply specifies the desired end product.
 The system carries out all the necessary work steps automatically across all modules.
 The result is recipe-based automation that is efficient and flexible.

-To implement batch control, the state machines of MTP and ISA 88 must be synchronized.
-The MTP modules work with a standardized state machine that differs from the ISA 88 model in some respects.
-The two state machines therefore had to be synchronized in PCS neo.
-This is done automatically in PCS neo by linking ISA 88 templates with MTP templates.
+To implement batch control, the state machines for MTP and ISA 88What is ISA-88?ISA-88 is an international standard for batch processes and continuous plants.
+It enables modular, scalable, and reusable automation. synchronized.
+The MTP modules use a standardized finite-state machine that differs from the ISA 88 model in several respects.
+In PCS neo, the two finite-state machines therefore had to be synchronized.
+By linking ISA 88 templates with MTP templates, this is done automatically in PCS neo.

 Picture of Andreas Langer, COO at ControlTech Engineering AG.